timoAnsah/timoAnsah/README.md

-- Hi, I’m @timoAnsah
+- Hi, I’m Timothy
-- creating AWS Projects to demonstrate my skills in building cloud architectures...
+check out some of my cloud projects.
-- Goal is to be a cloud/devOps Engineer
+- aspiring to be a cloud engineer & DevOps Engineer after
 - my email is timoansah10@gmail.com.